 This could be because they have been given gifts, affection, a place to stay or because they think their partner is in trouble and that this is a way they can help them.

-Exploitation feels completely different to grooming but is only possible once someone has been groomed to a point they are almost dependant on their abuser.
-They will often feel like it is normal, that it is just how a relationship works, they are in love and no-one else matters, being manipulated into believing that it is ok.
+Exploitation feels completely different to grooming but is only possible once someone has been groomed to a point where they are almost dependent on their abuser.
+They will often feel like it is normal, that it is just how a relationship works, they are in love and no-one else matters, being manipulated into believing that it is OK.